 With the introduction of the Digital Access Adoption Program (DAAP), SAP aims to help customers determine their current digital document volumes and switch to the new licensing model.
 The prerequisite for this is the use of SAP’s own counting tool or support from the SAP Global License Audit and Compliance Team (GLAC) service.
 For my initial thoughts on the DAAP, please see my last blog post: SAP’s Digital Access Adoption Program: Licensing Win Or Trojan Horse?

-The DAAP which is due to run until May 2020, guarantees that customers do not have to pay retrospective maintenance costs or penalties.
+The DAAP which is due to run until the end of 2022, guarantees that customers do not have to pay retrospective maintenance costs or penalties.

 For those considering the DAAP, SAP proposes a two-stage approach:

 - Step 1: Measure the current consumption of your documents

 - Step 2: Choose one of the two financial incentive options